Chief Executive Officer

 Janice is a Governor in Council appointee to the Board of Directors of Canada Mortgage and Housing Corporation, where she chairs the Housing & Capital Projects Committee and is a member of the Human Resources and Governance & Nominations Committees.
+Janice holds an ICD.D Designation through the Institute of Corporate Directors.
 She received her Canadian Housing Professional designation through the Chartered Institute of Housing (CIH) Western Founders Program.
 Janice is active in Housing Partnership Canada, and she has co-authored six publications.

 Janice won an Influential Women in Business Award from Business in Vancouver for 2019.
 In 2018, Janice was named Diversity & Inclusion Champion by the Open Door Group, she was honoured with a Civic Merit Award by a unanimous Vancouver City Council, and was named to the Power 50 list by Vancouver Magazine in 2017, 2018, 2019 and 2020.

 She is also the recipient of numerous other awards including the 2013 BC Non-Profit Housing Association’s Denise LaBlond Award, recognizing her dedication and vision in affordable housing in BC; and the Ernst & Young 2010 Social Entrepreneur of the Year award.